 A tooth cap or dental crown is often recommended to restore damaged teeth.
 Teeth caps can repair your teeth and improve your smile.
 These modern dental restorations are designed specifically to mimic the size, shape, appearance, and function of healthy, natural teeth.
-When the visible portion of a tooth is damaged, then a tooth cap can be fashioned to completely cover and protect it.
+When the visible portion of a tooth is damaged, then a dental cap can be fashioned to completely cover and protect it.
 Teeth caps are designed uniquely for a patient’s natural tooth crown.
 When bonded in place, the crown can restore your tooth’s function as well as the balance and function of your entire bite.

 What are Teeth Caps?

 A cap is a crown that fits completely over an affected tooth.
 It is made to encase the entire visible part of the tooth for protection.
 Crown covers prevent further infection and help preserve the remaining tooth structure.
 A dental crown helps restore your smile to full function and appearance.

 How Do I Know If I Need a Cap?